Looking for my Media Kit? Try here.

 Previous nautical experience not required.

 Ideal for word geeks, sailors, and beachcombers.

-- request it from your Irish independent bookshop (great list here)
+- Request it from your Irish independent bookshop (great list here)

-- request it from your Irish & UK indie bookshop (search here).
+- Request it from your Irish & UK indie bookshop (search here).

-Available now in ebook fromat
+Available now in ebook format (all around $2.99)